 Each phase concludes with a period to allow public feedback on the results of that phase.
 Keep in mind that transportation projects often takes years, even decades to plan, purchase the right-of-way, construct, and open for public use.
 Therefore, major changes to the Project List are done only after careful consideration.

 There are several other documents that guide or influence transportation planning.
-Links to each follow the summary, when appropriate.

 Online 2040 RTP Comment Box